jeshernandez/asahi-stuff/dev_home.md

 ### Screenshots
 2. I use `command+shift+s` which will bring up `Spectable.`

 This is vital for my day-to-day work life.
-I always need to take screenshots to minimize the amount of questions brought forward by jr devs.
+I always need to take screenshots to minimize the amount of questions brought forward by JR devs :D.